jmpa-io/.github/profile/README.md

 > (i.e. posting to Slack, linting, templating, etc.)

-🟣 Writing most things myself, unless an offical "thing" is provided that I can trust (or if I just want to write it from scratch).
+🟣 Writing most things from scratch, unless an offical "thing" is provided that can be trusted (or if it would be fun to write from scratch).

 > (i.e. like a `GitHub Action` for authing to an AWS account, posting to Slack, etc.)